MicrosoftDocs/azure-docs/articles/azure-vmware/migrate-sql-server-standalone-cluster.md

 # Migrate Microsoft SQL Server Standalone to Azure VMware Solution

-In this article, you’ll learn how to migrate Microsoft SQL Server standalone to Azure VMware Solution.
+In this article, you learn how to migrate Microsoft SQL Server standalone to Azure VMware Solution.

 When migrating Microsoft SQL Server Standalone to Azure VMware Solution, VMware HCX offers two migration profiles that can be used: